-The current, power, and power factor histograms are useful for distribution line or load profiling.
-For these histograms, the few cycles at the extremes are usually unimportant: the vast majority of the counts in the middle of the histogram range is the most significant and relevant data.
+The current, power, and power factor histograms are useful for distribution minute histograms line or load profiling.
+For these histograms, the few cycles at the extremes are usually unimportant: the vast majority in the middle is the good data.

 Minute Histograms